miroberes/CKAD-Exam-Tips/index.md

 title: CKAD Exam Tips
 date: 2025-01-12
 ---

-The **CKAD Exam Tips** repository (rendered as GitHub Pages here) contains a collection of tips to help you manage resources in a Kubernetes cluster using essential tools like kubectl and Vim, and prepare for the Certified Kubernetes Application Developer (CKAD) exam, as well as other CK* series exams, such as CKA and CKS.
+The **CKAD Exam Tips** repository (rendered as GitHub Pages here) contains a collection of tips to help you prepare for the CKAD exam (Certified Kubernetes Application Developer) as well as other CK* series exams, such as CKA and CKS.

 It includes: